-My turn around time after receiving your quilt is approximately two weeks on free hand edge to edge designs; custom quilts
+My turn around time after receiving your quilt is approximately two to three weeks on free hand edge to edge designs; custom quilts

-can have an extended time approximately three – five weeks.
+can have an extended time approximately four to five weeks.
 Additional services such as binding may add a couple extra days.

 Express services can be applied under special circumstances.